Topeakin1/Final-Year-Project/README.md

 - You should see an S icon beside the "star" icon for bookmarking.
 - Navigate to any webpage and if a spoiler is detected the model should black out the paragraph containing the spoiler.

+The data set used in this project is too large to upload on GitHub, the Google Drive link below should be used to download it to run the code properly.